mmoreno723/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
+To install the necessary dependencies, run the following command:

     npm i

 ## Usage
-nothing
+DOwnload and run it

 ## License

 ## Contributing
-nothing
+make pull requests

 ## Tests
+To run any tests, run the following command:

-npm test
+    npm tests

 ## Questions
-If you have any questions please contact me at mmoreno@email
+If you have any questions please contact me at morenomichael723@gmail.com You can also find me on GitHub at this username: morenom723